 Another advantage of the LenSx-femto laser is that it has computer controlled software that allow the surgeon to make any adjustments to the anterior capsulotomy size and corneal curvature that are necessary.
 There will be some long term studies that will examine what all of the benefits are of this laser assisted surgery, but the early studies are showing that the laser may provide greater accuracy, safety and precision during cataract surgery than traditional surgery does.

 Most insurance companies and Medicare will pay for cataract surgery, but it is the responsibility of the patient to check with their carrier to confirm coverage and eligibility.
 LenSx-Femto Laser Assisted Cataract Surgery is considered to be an enhanced procedure, therefore the patient will have an out-of-pocket expense for the surgery.
-During a free consultation, the patient will receive information as to how much the procedure will cost them and Northwest Eye Physicians do offer financing options.
 They will also receive information about if they are a good candidate for the procedure or if traditional cataract surgery is a better option for them.